Learning DNF through Generalized Fourier Representations: Fourier Expansion of Conjunctions for Tree BNs

 Therefore, a leaf branch contributes a constant $b'_{\ClC_i}$ and outputs an $A'$-type term to the parent branch.
 For the inductive step, assume the claim holds for all descendants of branch $\ClC_i$.
 Because the child-branches are independent of each other conditioned on the parent, their $A'$ terms will be multiplied to create the input to the parent branch.
 Let $\ClC_{i_1}, \cdots, \ClC_{i_{m_i}}$ be the child branches of $\ClC_i$, where $m_i$ is the number of child branches.
 The contribution of each child-branch $\ClC_{i_ j}$ is $b'_{\ClC_{i_j}} g_{i_j}(X_{\pa(\ClC_{i_j})})$.
 The constants $b'$ can be taken out of the expectation.
 Each $g_{i_j}$ is a function of the last element in $\ClC_i$, which is an expansion node denoted by $e_i$.
 Ignoring the $b$'s from the child branches, the contribution of $\ClC_i$ is calculated as

-We need the following lemma. \begin{lemma} Finite product $\prod_i f_i$ of bounded single-sided functions is bounded single-sided. \end{lemma} \begin{proof} It suffices to prove the statement for the product of two bounded single-sided functions, say $f_1 f_2$.
+We need the following lemma. \begin{lemma} A finite product $\prod_i f_i$ of bounded single-sided functions is bounded single-sided. \end{lemma} \begin{proof} It suffices to prove the statement for the product of two bounded single-sided functions, say $f_1 f_2$.
 The lemma follows from an inductive argument over the number of terms in the product.
 Let $h(x)=f_1(x)f_2(x)$ for $x=0,1$.
 Clearly $\abs{h(x)}=\abs{f_1(x)}\abs{f_2(x)}\leq 1$.
 Moreover, $h(0)h(1) = f_1(0)f_1(1) \times f_2(0)f_2(1)$.
 This quantity is non-negative as $f_1$ and $f_2$ are single-sided.
-Hence, $h$ is bounded single-sided. \end{proof} Therefore, the branch $\ClC_i$ takes as input a single-sided function $f = \prod_jg_{i_j}$ which is an $A'$-type term.
+Hence, $h$ is bounded single-sided. \end{proof}

+Therefore, the branch $\ClC_i$ takes as input a single-sided function $f = \prod_jg_{i_j}$ which is an $A'$-type term.
 Then, using Lemma \ref{lem:genericbranch}, this branch produces a bounded single-sided function $g_i(X_{\pa(\ClC_{i})})$ multiplied by a constant $b'_{\ClC_i}$.
 With that the induction is established meaning that any branch $\ClC_i$ contributes the constant $b'_{\ClC_i}$ given as in Lemma \ref{lem:genericbranch}.
 Lastly, the contribution of the auxiliary root branch $X_0\rightarrow X_1$ is $b'_{\ClC_0}g_0(X_0)$ for some bounded single-sided function $g_0$.
 Since $X_0$ is independent of all other nodes, then we can replace $g_0(X_0)$ with $g_0(0)$.

 As a result, the expression for $\fS$ is calculated as

 Next, we establish the L1 bound using the analysis of Lemma \ref{lem:L1genericbranch}.
 Since, $\abs{g_0(0)}\leq 1$, we have

 where for (a) we interchanged the summations with the product as they depend on disjoint sets of variables.
 Next, we analyze each summation in the above equation.
 For each leaf branch, we use Lemma \ref{lem:L1genericbranch} with $f=1$ being the constant function and derive the following L1 bound